Audio ASIN: B07RRD9MHD

 DANCING ON THE GRAVE

-  a standalone crime thriller featuring CSI Grace McColl and DC Nick Weston
+Book One in the Lakes crime thriller trilogy with CSI Grace McColl and DC Nick Weston

 In one of the most beautiful corners of England something very ugly is about to take place.

 A sniper with a mission…

 a teenage girl with a terrifying obsession…